 Ancient and modern blend harmoniously, as I was fitted for kimono and headed out to karaoke!

 Temples and Takino restaurant

 For our last day in Aizu, I visited a wonderful old temple, against a cliff just outside the town.
-Locals boast of its resemblance to the world-famous Kiyomizu Temple in Kyoto, with the added advantage that in Aizu there are no crowds of tourists.
+It bears resemblance to the world-famous Kiyomizu Temple in Kyoto, with the added advantage that in Aizu there are no crowds of tourists.

 Just when I thought I’d tried everything Aizu cuisine had to offer, it was time for a slap-up feast at the Takino restaurant.
 This beautiful old building encompasses Feudal Japan, and the food was a succession of wonderful traditional dishes.

 It was difficult to pack more food in, but I somehow managed…

 Finally, bulging with food and with a bag of souvenirs, I said farewell to Aizu.
 Three days was enough to experience some of what the Aizu region has to offer but left me wanting to see more.
 I can’t wait to return to explore the old post town of Ouchi, see beautiful Lake Inawashiro and hike Mount Bandai!